markstory/lint-test/README.md

 lint-test
 =========

 Test repo for checking lint-review functionality.
-This will probably get deleted
+This will probably be rebased/deleted.